 STU BAILEY Director

-Stu brings to the BAI Board a broad wealth of experience in sales, marketing and banking.
-A graduate from the University of Victoria in 1971 with a degree in economics, he eventually put his degree to good use when he started his own bank, Sunrise Community Bank, in Palm Desert.
+Stu brings to the BAI board a broad wealth of experience in sales, marketing, and banking.
+A 1971 graduate of the University of Victoria with a degree in economics, he eventually put his degree to good use when he started his own bank, Sunrise Community Bank, in Palm Desert.
 In 2005 Stu and six other artists opened an artists’ collaborative, Gallery One-eleven, in La Quinta, giving Stu hands-on experience in managing and staffing a fine art gallery.
-For the last thirty years Stu has studied the art of stone sculpting, working primarily in alabaster which comes from the nearby Split Mountain Road quarry.
+For the past 30 years, Stu has studied the art of stone sculpting, working primarily in alabaster that comes from the nearby Split Mountain Road quarry.
 He is a multiple award winner at many Southern California art shows, including the Southwest Art Festival and the Indian Wells Art Festival.
 Stu has also been an instructor for the BAI, conducting stone sculpting retreats for the last three years.
-He is married to Jamie, has two children, four grandchildren and, proudly, one great grandchild.
+He is married to Jamie and has two children, four grandchildren, and, proudly, one great-grandchild.